aygurs/hatchmosphere/README.md

 ---

-## GitHub Copilot Usage
+## Development with GitHub Copilot

 This project was scaffolded with **GitHub Copilot** (Claude Sonnet 4.6).

 Copilot assisted with:
 - Generating the initial project structure and boilerplate
-- Writing the creature generation logic in `creatureService.js`
+- Writing the procedural creature generation logic in `creatureService.js`
 - Designing the dark magical CSS theme for the React frontend
 - Writing beginner-friendly, well-commented ESP8266 firmware